dubzzz/dubzzz.github.io/drafts/Need_for_pure_random_generators.md

 ## Diving into the example

-Now that we have all the basic notions in mind (at least the names), let's try to see how we might apply them to following programming problem:

 The project we are working on is: building a tic tac toe game for a single player against an IA.
 Our IA is very basic, it acts by choosing at random one of the remaining cells of the grid.
 We are really proud of our project but we already experienced multiple issues while trying to reproduce failing cases.

 One of the main problem with random is that by definition it should not be predictible.
-Hopefully computer science have what is called pseudo random number generators or PRNG.
+Hopefully computer science has pseudo random number generators or PRNG.
 Those generators provide what seems to be perfectly random except that behind the hood they just do very deterministic operations.
 A very simple PRNG might look like: